SohZHong/mongo-todo-workshop/README.md

 ## Frontend Integration with MongoDB

+We’ll now build a lightweight frontend using only HTML, JavaScript, and the Fetch API.
+This will allow users to interact with your Express + MongoDB backend.

 ### 1. Create a `frontend` directory and `index.html`

 The resulting structure will look like this: